vanhm297/i-met-these-errors-while-coding-with-python/README.md

 again be terrified by what showed up on the screen while installing pyaudio.

-But luckily I have a perfect answer on StackOverFlow hohoo
+Luckily I found a perfect answer on StackOverFlow hohoo

           pip install pipwin
           pipwin install pyaudio